emberjs/rfcs/text/0000-ember-data-filter-deprecation.md

 ## How we teach this

-The `filter` API is rarely, having been discouraged for many years.
+The `filter` API is rarely used, having been discouraged for many years.
 A simple post alerting users to it's deprecation should be sufficient.
 The refactoring guide is sufficiently simple that teaching folks a better way should not be much of a hurdle.